Cost

 - Description: The grant provides funding for first-year medical school students seeking to participate on a medical mission in an underserved or underrepresented community outside the United States

-- Website: http://www.joseshands.com/the-grant/
+- Website: https://www.joseshands.org

 MAP Fellows Program: International Medical Fellowship program